hwangsab/EE-399-HW2/README.md

 This code was created for EE 399 Introduction to Machine Learning, HW 2 submission by Sabrina Hwang.
 This code uses a file that has a total of 39 different faces with about 65 lighting scenes for each face (2414 faces in all) in the form of a matrix.
-The individual images of the columns in the matrix X, where each image has been downsampled to 32x32 pixels and coverted into greyscale with values between 0 and 1.
+The individual images of the columns in the matrix
+$X$, where each image has been downsampled to 32x32 pixels and coverted into greyscale with values between 0 and 1.

 The accompanying Python code performs correlation matrix computations, and computes the correlation